Battle of Balambangan Island

 The Battle of Balambangan Island was a battle that occurred in the island of Balambangan.
-The battle was part of the Bruneian–Sulu War between forces of the Bruneian Sultanate and the forces of the Sulu Sultanate.
+The battle was part of the Apostate War between forces of the Bruneian Sultanate and the forces of the Sulu Sultanate.

 Background

 In pre-1762, the Sulu Sultanate took over Manila from Brunei.
 Sultan Omar Ali Saifuddien was displeased.
 In retaliation, the Sultan sent a mission to take place Manila from Azim ud-Din I. The mission didn't arrive until 1769 and indirectly fought the Spanish instead of the Sulu Sultanate.

+The previous years leading up to the battle, the East India Company and Brunei signed a pepper treaty.